suitenumerique/messages/src/mta-in/README.md

 The MTA is in charge of receiving emails from the Internet and pushing them to the MDA and ultimately the users.

-It only deals with inbound email but it also may send bounces.
+It only deals with inbound email and won't even send bounces by itself.

 This MTA container is based on standard technologies such as Postfix with a custom Python milter, and is entirely stateless.
 It is entirely configurable from env vars.